mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 As mentioned before, the level of knowledge of whom applies the method matters, picking a sensitive starting point, depth of the analysis in every step, so on so forth, depending on time/resource constraints and on the overall description of the issue can be valueable.
 Nonetheless it is also important not to be biased by past experiences and in general be skeptical that what is being witnesses now shares causality with previous events.
 This especially holds true for networking problems.

-Finally the following is definitely flawed and incomplete (mea culpa) but may still come handy for my own forgetful mind and luckily some other reader.
+Finally the following is definitely also flawed and incomplete (mea culpa) but may still come handy for my own forgetful mind and luckily some other reader.

+## Observation Phase

 ### 1. Understand the virtual and physical layout